 Right beside the heritage site was a park area for leisure.
 You can pay an entry fee and step inside.
 The cloudy weather did not dampen our spirits.
 We strolled inside the park, talking and appreciating the beauty of such a simple village.

 We heard the chirping of birds from the surrounding trees and spotted a few feathered folks that are rare in the city.
-The poetic me started reciting some poems of Rabindranath Tagore.
-My cultural side that had been starving for ages, was replenished and rejuvenated.
+The poetic me started reciting some poems from Rabindranath Tagore.
+My cultural side which had been starving for ages was replenished and rejuvenated.